bjartsk/bjartsk/README.md

 ### Hello, world!✨

 My name is Larissa, but you can call me **Lali** :leaves:.
-I'm a passionate lifelong learner currently living in Curitiba/Brazil.
+I'm a passionate lifelong learner currently living in Santa Catarina/Brazil.

  🔭 I work at [Alura](https://www.alura.com.br/) helping students to achieve their bests results at learning;